-- Europe in 1945 after War (Dresden Fig 1.1, concentration camps) - Scale of death almost unimaginable (Table 1.1): 20m in USSR, 10m Germans, 6m Poles, 0.5m French, 0.3m British
+- Europe in 1945 after War (Dresden Fig 1.1, concentration camps) - Scale of death almost unimaginable (Table 1.1 and text): 20m in USSR, 6m Germans, 6m Poles, 0.5m French, 0.6m Austrian, 0.3m British, 0.25m Dutch

-Economic destruction (see Syria today)
+Economic destruction (similar to Syria today)

-• Starvation: political instability
+- Starvation: political instability - 14m Germans had to face long migration from Poland and elsewhere: parallels with migration from Africa to EU today - Europe needed racial change. - 'Blame Germany' v 'proof that Marx was right' (communism best as capitalism inherently selfdestructive) v 'end nationalism'

-- 14m Germans had to face long migration from Poland and elsewhere: parallels with migration from Africa to EU today - Europe needed racial change. - 'Blame Germany' v 'proof that Marx was right' (communism best as capitalism inherently selfdestructive) v 'end nationalism' (populism v liberal democracy today has similar overtones) - Germany and Austria divided into 4 zones (Fig 1.2): to prevent reemergence of a strong Germany (common theme in evolution of EU) - End nationalism won out: but communism taking hold. - Also, Communist support in West: 1946 elections, 19% in Italy, 29% in
+(populism v liberal democracy today has similar overtones)

-- France (parallel with far-right fear in EU and US today) - USSR the new threat: occupied most of Eastern Europe before end of War. - Feeling in Russia that huge sacrifices of USSR in defeating Hitler never properly recognised - Adenaur (1876-1967), Chancellor when aged 73 to 87 (Box 1.1) (do personalities matter for history?
+- Germany and Austria divided into 4 zones (Fig 1.2): to prevent reemergence of a strong Germany (common theme in evolution of EU) - End nationalism won out: but communism taking hold. - Also, Communist support in West: 1946 elections, 19% in Italy, 29% in France (parallel with far-right fear in parts of EU and US today) - USSR the new threat: occupied most of Eastern Europe before end of War. - Feeling in Russia that huge sacrifices of USSR in defeating Hitler never properly recognised - Adenaur (1876-1967), Chancellor when aged 73 to 87 (do personalities matter for history?
 Merkel a modern-day example?)